 It’s a lot of work so you have to plan out your resources, get them approved from the management, and invite all leave applications from your team for the next whole quarter.
 You could do this for one content resource per stage or more, if you have the budget and the resources.

 A profitable sales channel and a defined sales process linked to those channels are a must-have for any CRM strategy.

 An established business might not need this process.
 But a startup or a new brand has to take into account all the available online and offline sales channels.

-A concrete sales process is important as it will be used as a pipeline you will track all your deals on inside your CRM system.
+A concrete sales process is important.
+It will be used as a pipeline that you will track all your deals on inside your CRM system.

 An example sales process could be like this:

-One of the things that CRM does for you here is that it tracks all your upcoming deals in a simplified pipeline as shown below.
-CRM can do a lot more with the analysis of deals that go through and deals that fall through.
+One of the things that a CRM software does for you here is that it tracks all your upcoming deals in a simplified pipeline as shown below.
+A CRM system can do a lot more with the analysis of deals that go through and deals that fall through.

 With goals and feature list out of the way, it’s time to go software shopping.